-Challenge number Detail of challenge 1 Attainment Attainment of disadvantaged pupils is below their peers in all year groups.
-Attainment of disadvantaged pupils has improved over the last three years in line with the improvement of their peers but this still leaves a significant gap to their peers.
+Challenge number Detail of challenge 1 Progress Progress of disadvantaged pupils is below their peers.
+Progress and attainment of disadvantaged pupils has improved since 2019 but is not in line with the improvement of their peers and this still leaves a significant gap to their peers.
 Mitigating circumstances from COVID-19.
 Although much was done to support pupils during this time, pupils lost in class learning time during 2019-2020 and 2020-2021.
-2 Literacy Year 7 baseline reading assessments show 56% of disadvantaged pupils arrive at the school with reading ages below their chronological age compared to 52% of their peers who are below their chronological age 3 Homework Homework completion rates are lower for the majority of disadvantaged pupils compared to their peers, reducing their out of school learning.
+2 Reading and Phonics Year 7 baseline reading assessments show 29% of disadvantaged pupils arrive at the school with reading ages below the expected for their age group.
+In years 8 and 9 this is around 50% for disadvantaged pupils 3 Homework Homework completion rates are lower for the majority of disadvantaged pupils compared to their peers, reducing their out of school learning.
 This means they are spending less time on knowledge recall and application than their peers.
 This means less opportunity to improve the storage strength and mastery of new learning.
 4 Metacognition Our observations suggest many disadvantaged pupils lack metacognitive and self-regulation strategies when faced with challenging tasks, notably in their monitoring and evaluation of their answers.
-5 Mental Well- Being Our logs on CPOMs, school counsellor referrals and an increase in mental health referrals for pupils and families have identified social and emotional issues for many pupils, such as anxiety, depression (diagnosed by medical professionals) and low self-esteem.
-This is partly driven by concern about catching up lost learning and exams/future prospects, and the lack of enrichment opportunities due to the pandemic.
+5 Well-Being Our logs on CPOMs, school counsellor referrals and an increase in mental health referrals for pupils and families have identified social and emotional issues for many pupils, such as anxiety, depression (diagnosed by medical professionals) and low self-esteem.
+This is partly driven by concern about catching up lost learning and exams/future prospects, and the lack of enrichment opportunities.
 These challenges particularly affect disadvantaged pupils, including their attainment.
 6 Attendance Attendance data for disadvantaged pupils is lower than non-disadvantaged pupils.
 7 Aspiration Access to wider experiences outside the learning environment to build the culture capital and pupil aspirations.
-This has been further reduced as a result of COVID-19
+This was further reduced as a result of COVID-19